|Curriculum Intent and Overview

 - Greek Religion - 30%

 Classical Civilisation is taught in a variety of learning styles; from creative team work activities, to one on one feedback, from dramatic projects to intense exam style practise.
-Throughout the course students will get to engage with a wide range of digital resources as well as the opportunity to visit sites/lectures outside of school to embrace studies of the Classics outside the classroom.
+Throughout the course students will get to engage with a wide range of digital resources as well as the opportunity to visit sites/lectures outside of school to embrace studies of the Classics outside the classroom where possible.

 Why Classical Civilisation at St Albans Girls’ School?

 Students should study Classics at St Albans Girls' School as it is a rare opportunity to learn about the ancient world.
-Your teachers are passionate about the subject and love extending students opportunities beyond the classroom, with visits in the UK to museums, theatre trips and lectures, as well as a potential trip.
-Students are supported with optional weekly lunchtime/after school workshops within school as well as with our Google Classroom forums, Twitter and Show My Homework, where resources are available to extend and help reinforce their learning and facilitate peer discussions are available.
+Students are supported with Google Classroom forums where resources are available to extend and help reinforce learning and facilitate peer discussions.

 Expectations of students:

 As with every A Level, the intensity of study is a step up from GCSE and Classical Civilisation is no exception.
 A passion for literature and myths, an intrigue about past cultures and civilisations and a desire to explore the challenges of philosophy and relationships are essential qualities for a Classics student.
 Practically, students are required to fully prepare for lessons, for instance carefully reading their key texts as well as wider literature, constructing organised notes and submitting essays/work on time with 100% effort.
 The language of Classical epics (Homer and Virgil) can be complicated and thus students taking this course need to be resilient in their learning and prepared to put in the time to grapple with both the nuanced descriptions and basic narrative of the texts.
 Classical Civilisation A Level teaches the skills of analysis, attention to detail and the ability to put forward a balanced and critical argument.
 Students are encouraged to vocalise and challenge ideas in class, both in debate and when constructing formal presentations.

 What websites are recommended?